 Inclusiveness: Inclusiveness is the commitment to create an environment that supports, represents, and embraces members of diverse social groups and diverse social identities.
 Inclusiveness enriches the campus community for students, faculty, staff, administrators, and members of the broader community by engaging people from diverse personal and experiential backgrounds, by cultivating a campus culture where all members feel that they belong, and by fostering engagement with divergent perspectives that reflect the wide range of understanding and knowledge necessary for a vibrant democratic world.

 Anyone may nominate the candidate; self nominations are also accepted.
 The nomination dossier should include:

 Letters and all supporting materials should be put together as a package and delivered to Kee Warner, Associate Vice Chancellor of Diversity and Inclusiveness, Main Hall 304B.
 (See also Tips for Preparing Award Nominations.)

 The winner of the Faculty Award for Outstanding Contribution to Diversity and Inclusiveness will receive a check for $1,000 (less taxes).
-The award will be presented at the Campus Awards Ceremony in May.
+The award will be presented at the Campus Awards Ceremony on May 7, 2014.